pughlab/pipeline-suite/README.md

 Mutect2: germline variants and sequencing artefacts, called using --artifact_detection_mode; is applied to all samples
 Strelka: germline variants, called using Strelka's germline workflow; applied to all tumour samples
 VarScan: germline variants as determined by VarScan's processSomatic function; only applied to tumour-only samples
+VarDict: germline variants as determined by VarDict; only applied to tumour-only samples

 ### RNA pipeline:
 <pre><code>cd /path/to/git/pipeline-suite/